 The Gift Review Committee shall have the responsibility for review and approval of gifts as set forth above, consistent with this Policy and the Principles of Gift Acceptance.

-The Gift Review Committee shall consist of the Chair of the Board of Trustees of the College, the Chair of the Development Committee of the Board of Trustees of the College, the President of the College, the Vice President for Development, and the Provost.
+The gift review committee shall consist of the Chair of the Board of Trustees of the College, the Chair of the Development Committee of the Board of Trustees of the College, the President of the College, the Vice President for Development, the Provost, and Chief Financial Officer.
 The General Counsel of the College shall participate in meetings of the Committee but shall not be a voting member of the Committee.

 Gifts that require a financial commitment by the College (other than in the context of a charitable gift annuity, pooled income fund, charitable remainder trust or charitable lead trust) shall require the consent of the Chief Financial Officer of the College in addition to approval by the Gift Review Committee.